Voices of the West

 Americans’ understanding of the history of the American West, including that of the Great Plains, has been significantly shaped by novels, movies, and television Westerns.
 These narratives often leave out the voices of the region’s indigenous inhabitants, women, and other groups.

-This selection of works from the museum’s permanent collection presents alternative perspectives on the historic and modern American West.
+This selection of works from the museum’s permanent collection offers a more critical perspective on the historic and modern American West.
 Images by American Indian artists, for example, address the displacement of Native peoples and the challenge of maintaining cultural traditions.
 Other artworks highlight the idealization of the Western landscape as well as its overdevelopment.
 Still other works reassess the iconic status of historical Western figures.

 Two paintings by the Potawatomi artist Louis ShipShee included in the exhibition are recent gifts to the museum and have received conservation treatment at the Gerald R. Ford Conservation Center in Omaha.